nuuuwan/news_lk3_data/README.md

 *2024-11-01 09:37:00* · [`adaderanalk`](https://www.adaderana.lk/news/103082/2-dead-over-30-injured-as-bus-carrying-kdu-students-topples-in-badulla) · `en`

 At least two persons have been confirmed dead after a bus carrying around 40 passengers toppled across the road at Dunhinda Road in Badulla this morning (01), injuring 39 persons.

-Two female students of the Southern Campus of the General Sir John Kotelawala Defence University (KDU) have been reported dead after the bus they were travelling in, while on a field trip, toppled down a precipice at Dunhinda Road in Badulla.
+Two female students of the Southern Campus of the General Sir John Kotelawala Defence University (KDU) have been reported dead after the bus they were travelling in, while on a field trip, hit the curb and toppled across the Dunhinda Road in Badulla.

+The injured passengers were immediately rushed to the Badulla Hospital, according to Ada Derana reporter.

 Meanwhile, six injured persons are receiving treatment in the Intensive Care Unit (ICU) at the Badulla Hospital.

-The injured passengers are being rushed to the Badulla Hospital, according to Ada Derana reporter.

-A bus carrying a group of university students had reportedly overturned at around 7:45 a.m. today.
+The bus carrying a group of KDU students had reportedly overturned at around 7:45 a.m. today.

-The accident had occurred between the third and fourth kilometer posts on the Badulla-Mahiyanganaya main road, near the Dunhinda access road, after the bus collided with a bund.
+The accident had occurred between the third and fourth-kilometer posts on the Badulla-Mahiyanganaya main road, near the Dunhinda access road, after the bus collided with an embankment.

 ...